 - 1 to 5 people will die from cirrhosis or liver cancer.

 Hepatitis C may increase the risk of dying early from other diseases, such as cancer and cardiovascular disease.
-On average, people with HCV die 15 years earlier than the general population.
-However, people who are cured of HCV before they reach cirrhosis, have an average life expectancy.
+On average, people living with hepatitis C die 15 years earlier than the general population.
+However, people who are cured of hep C before they reach cirrhosis, have an average life expectancy.

 *HIV can worsen hepatitis C. Not only does HIV increase the risk of liver damage, it can also hasten the onset of liver damage following infection.
 Hepatitis C coinfection can also complicate HIV treatment, since some antiretrovirals (ARVs)—HIV medications—are less liver-friendly than others.
 Click here to learn more about HIV/HCV coinfection.